jeremymlong/sequencer/README.md

 ## Arduino Dependencies
  * [Adafruit_NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel)

+## Note about the schematic and board
+Because this is big, I only did a small PCB for this.
+This is why there are random components floating above the board.
+For the remaining components (pots, buttons, switches, LEDs) I wired them old school with panel wiring.
+It was a great reminder why it's so much better to use a PCB for that instead.

 ## Note about 12 position switch
 The 12 position switch is not on the schematic.
 It's wired like a potentiometer, with the 11 2k resistors between the positions.
 There are several tutorials on how to do this.